vmexit/trio-sosp23-ae/README.md

 # Setup

-**Note**: For the below steps, our scripts will complain if it fails to compile or install the target.
+**Note**: For the below steps, our scripts will complain if they fail to compile or install the target.
 Check the end part of the scripts' output to ensure that the install is successful.
 Also, some scripts would prompt to ask the sudo permission at the beginning.

 ### 1. Install the dependencies:
 ```